The Positive Development STARfish

 What is the STARfish app?

 The STARfish or net-positive design app aids urban design and architecture professionals, educators and students in designing urban environments that create net public sustainability gains.
 The computer app implements Positive Development (PD) theory and practice.
-A brief summary of PD can be found here.
+A summary of PD in a Post-Development Dictionary can be found here.

 PD was premised on the notion that the built environment, despite its huge impacts, can be ecologically, socially and economically net positive.
 It can be a generator of whole-system sustainability, rather than just being less harmful.
 To be genuinely sustainable, buildings must ‘give back more than they take’ (a phrase sometimes misappropriated to mean offsetting their own impacts).